What is a Vector Database?

 - Post Processing: In some cases, the vector database retrieves the final nearest neighbors from the dataset and post-processes them to return the final results.
 This step can include re-ranking the nearest neighbors using a different similarity measure.

-In the following sections, we will discuss each of these algorithms in more detail and explain how they contribute to the overall performance of a vector database.
+In the following sections, we will discuss a few of the algorithms behind the fundamentals of vector DBs and explain how they contribute to the overall performance of our database.

 Several algorithms can facilitate the creation of a vector index.
 Their common goal is to enable fast querying by creating a data structure that can be traversed quickly.
 They will commonly transform the representation of the original vector into a compressed form to optimize the query process.